Monthly Archives: July 2024

 I wrote previously about Timothy Storey’s abuse.
 He is in prison for abusing girls as young as thirteen.
 The vicar at his hunting ground, St Michael’s, Belgravia, was Charles Marnham (1951, Jesus College, Cambridge).
 Marnham was previously the HTB curate who devised the Alpha Course.
 I have not been able to discover if he is another Iwerne alumnus.
 St Michael’s is a small church, but Marnham apparently not only noticed nothing amiss with his youth worker’s behaviour with girls, but made him responsible for safeguarding training.
 After Storey’s convictions, he made no statement and still saw no need to put any safeguarding information on the church’s website.

-One victim told Director of Ordinands Jeremy Crossley (1955) about her rape.
-Crossley had been a curate at St Michael’s.
-Like Chartres and unlike the trial judge, he missed Storey’s false religiosity.
-Storey was withdrawn from ordination training – and employed as administrative assistant in Crossley’s parish.
-When one of the victims reported her rape, he said the Church must consider Storey’s “welfare and needs.” https://www.churchtimes.co.uk/articles/2016/26-february/news/uk/diocese-admits-safeguarding-failure-over-rapist-ordinand The other senior clergyman to put Storey before his victims, Hugh Valentine (1956) was the diocesan safeguarding adviser. https://www.iicsa.org.uk/reports-recommendations/publications/investigation/anglican-church/pen-portraits.html There was a curate at HTB, John Valentine (1963), who prior to that was at St Michael’s with Marnham.
+One victim told the church authorities of her abuse and Storey was withdrawn from ordination training but was employed as administrative assistant in a London parish.
+When one of the victims reported her rape, she had received the response that the Church must consider Storey’s “welfare and needs.” https://www.churchtimes.co.uk/articles/2016/26-february/news/uk/diocese-admits-safeguarding-failure-over-rapist-ordinand A further senior clergyman to put Storey before his victims, Hugh Valentine (1956) was the diocesan safeguarding adviser. https://www.iicsa.org.uk/reports-recommendations/publications/investigation/anglican-church/pen-portraits.html There was a curate at HTB, John Valentine (1963), who prior to that was at St Michael’s with Marnham.
 He was only at HTB two years and may be completely blameless, and unrelated to Hugh Valentine, but given how it works, relationship looks likely.

 And there is one final, significant lawyer: Jonathan Coad.
 Like Marnham and Ruston, he is a graduate of Jesus College, Cambridge, former bass player in the band at HTB, bass player at an HTB plant.
 Described by Private Eye as a “legal bruiser,” he advertises his services as “protecting top brand and corporate reputations” and is currently helping Soul Survivor, whose “brand” has been rather damaged by Pilavachi.
 “A grateful Justin Welby” – in Coad’s words – has been another client.
 Private Eye reported that Welby “likes to point out that the church’s central safeguarding budget has grown exponentially under his leadership” – without mentioning that the criteria for giving compensation to survivors have been tightened and ten times less money has been spent on them than lawyers.